metarank/metarank/doc/02_tech_overview.md

 * Too many heavy writes will overload the storage.
 * Once-in-hour eventually-consistent snapshot is enough for the online ranking.

-There are three main types of feedback events:
+There are foru main types of feedback events:
 1. *Item metadata* event: a descriptor of the item itself you're ranking with all the fields relevant for the ranking.
 For example, you should emit this type of event when the item changes.
+2. *User metadata* event: when external parameters about the current visitor change.
+For example, user switched the subscription plan from free to paid.
-2. *Ranking* event: a description of what items in which order were displayed to the customer.
+3. *Ranking* event: a description of what items in which order were displayed to the customer.
-3. *Feedback* event: how customer interacted with the ranking.
+4. *Feedback* event: how customer interacted with the ranking.
 For example, made a click, added item to cart or completed a purchase.

 ### Item metadata event